utwente-fmt/dftcalc/README.md

 environment variable 'DFTRES' to point to the generated jar file.

 ## Installation

+By default, DFTCalc is installed into /opt/dft2lntroot.
+This can be changed by passing the '-DDFTROOT=/your/preferred/path' option to cmake.

 **Create Makefiles**
 $ mkdir build && cd build && cmake ..